dwmkerr/hacker-laws/README.md

 The first of the '[SOLID](#solid)' principles.
 This principle suggests that modules or classes should do one thing and one thing only.
 In more practical terms, this means that a single, small change to a feature of a program should require a change in one component only.
 For example, changing how a password is validated for complexity should require a change in only one part of the program.

 Theoretically, this should make the code more robust, and easier to change.
-Knowing that a component which is being changed has a single responsibility only means that _testing_ that change should be easier.
+Knowing that a component being changed has a single responsibility only means that _testing_ that change should be easier.
 Using the earlier example, changing the password complexity component should only be able to affect the features which relate to password complexity.
 It can be much more difficult to reason about the impact of a change to a component which has many responsibilities.

 See also: